maroba/findiff/README.md

 grad_f = grad(f)
 ```

-More examples can be found [here](https://maroba.github.io/findiff-docs/source/examples.html).
+More examples can be found [here](https://maroba.github.io/findiff-docs/source/examples.html) and in [this blog](https://computing-blog.com).

 ### Derivatives in N dimensions